Rural schools in Thailand have limited access to educational opportunities

 Education is a major factor in a growing nation, yet KFAM noticed that not all children in Thailand have access to proper schooling.
 We started our mission in southern Thailand where countless children do not have the means to complete secondary- or, in many cases, even primary-level education because of the insurgency.
 This year, we are heading up North to help remote, hard-to-reach, and impoverished communities.
 We plan on giving the children better school infrastructure, as well as improving their overall quality of life.

 Lack of funding has seen families de-emphasize education

 We spent time across the region, talking to people and trying to better understand what problems and issues they face.
 After listening to residents, we realized that children in these provinces faced some of the biggest challenges.
 The education system in rural parts of Thailand suffers from a lack of government funds needed to improve the students’ performance and the teachers’ quality of teaching.

-Yet this is only half the problem.
+Yet, this is only half the problem.
 Most families living in the area don’t understand the importance of education.
-During our discussions with local women’s groups in Pattani, Narathiwat and Yala provinces, we learned that many families believe education to be a luxury, and one that the cost of uniforms, books and other supplies means they cannot afford.
+During our discussions with local women’s groups all over the country, we learned that many families believe education to be a luxury, and one where the costs of uniforms, books, and other supplies they cannot afford.

-We help build toilets, dorms, classrooms, kitchens and other facilities needed at schools.
-We prioritize building what is required most urgently.
+We help build toilets, dorms, classrooms, kitchens, and other facilities that the schools need.
+We prioritize building what is most urgently required.

-We provide schools with study materials, sporting equipment, general reading materials and other supplies to help children learn when at school.
+We provide schools with study materials, sporting equipment, general reading materials, and other supplies to help children learn more effectively at school.

-We schedule events with students, parents and volunteers to help provide a positive influence for the children and demonstrate to parents the value of education.
+We schedule events with students, parents, and volunteers to provide a positive impact on the children and demonstrate the value of education to parents.

 KFAM is run by volunteers